rtuhpc/hpc-platform/doc/hpc_platform.md

 ## Who Can Access the Platform?

+The platform is **Open**:
+- **External users** are welcome to use the platform, not just members of core institutions.
+- **Partner tools and services** could be integrated to extend marketplace offer.

 Access to HPC services is currently by **invitation only**.
 Users without an invitation can still log in and explore the portal, but with limited service availability.

 **How to get invited:**